 AUT counselling graduates are eligible to apply for provisional membership of New Zealand Association of Counsellors (NZAC) to begin practising as a counsellor.

 Thinking about studying at AUT?
 Book a time with us to discuss your study options.

 This is part of the Bachelor of Health Science.

 You develop an in-depth understanding of general healthcare, learning alongside other health science students.

-You take papers from your major area(s) of study and begin your first counselling placement.
+You take courses from your major area(s) of study and begin your first counselling placement.

-As part of this major you complete a minimum of 200 hours of counselling practice and 10 hours of external supervision.
-There will be an additional cost for the external supervision, which is required by the New Zealand Association of Counsellors.
+As part of this major you complete a minimum of 200 hours of counselling practice and 20 hours of supervision, along with 10 hours of cultural supervision as required by the New Zealand Association of Counsellors.
+Please note that there will be an additional cost for this supervision.